hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.17/samples/addons/prometheus.yaml
 ```

-**5.5** Later after setting up ingress gateway and bookinfo gateway, we will view the dashboard, so for that you need to make these setting changes in your system proxy status.
+**5.5** After setting up the ingress gateway and bookinfo gateway, we will view the dashboard later on in this post.
+To ensure you'll be able to do this, you'll need to make these setting changes in your system proxy status.

 Go to **Settings > Network > Proxy status >** Turn Use a **proxy server On**.
 In the exceptions field, add your external IP address of kiali and ingressgateway service.